 Speaking of packing up and leaving, I'm excited for a new adventure in Seattle.
 It's also a bittersweet time, because we are moving away from lifelong friends and all of our Midwestern family members.
 We're hoping to make it a priority to visit as much as possible.

 I have many goals for 2018.
 I want this to be the year I finally get a handle on my diet.
 This is one of my biggest challenges with chronic illness and something I really want to improve in the upcoming year.
-I also hope to start my yoga teacher certification in the spring.
+I also hope to start my yoga teacher certification.

 I will continue to share my story and other Lyme stories on Words Heal.
 I will continue pursuing freelance writing and take on a few therapy clients.
 Another goal is to speak to mental health professionals and other organizations about Lyme disease and healing.